Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Results and discussions

 The scaling test cases were conducted with a fluidized-bed reactor that is periodic in the \emph{x}- and \emph{y}-directions with inflow and outflow conditions at the top and bottom boundaries (in the \emph{z}-direction; see Section~\ref{sec:mono-sim} for details).
 In all simulations, the particle diameter is $d_p=$2~mm, the upward flow velocity is 0.05~m~s$^{-1}$ and the domain size in the \emph{x}, \emph{y} and \emph{z} directions is $15d_p\times 15 d_p\times 45 d_p$.
 Ten time steps were computed with a time-step size of $10^{-4}$~s, and results are reported as the average wall-clock time per time step.

 Strong scaling of the code is assessed by fixing the number of particles and number of grid points, and varying the total number of MPI tasks.
 To demonstrate strong scaling behavior of our code, we conducted three-dimensional simulations with 2000 spherical particles.
 The particles were uniformly distributed in the domain or closely packed near the bed to provide worst- and best-case scaling scenarios.
-The total problem size was either $256\times 256 \times \times 768$ or $512 \times 512 \times 1536$ Eulerian grid points.
-As shown in Figure~\ref{fig:strong_long}, the parallel efficiency of the code solving the larger problem is much better than that of the small problem.
+The total problem size was either $256\times 256 \times 768$ or $512 \times 512 \times 1536$ Eulerian grid points.

 In order to compare the parallel performance of the components of the code related to the flow and particle solvers, we define the total wallclock time with $n$ MPI tasks as the sum of the time needed for the flow and particle calculations as $t_n = t_{flow,n} + t_{particles,n}$.
 The speedup related to calculation of the flow+particles is then given by $S_{flow+particles,n}=t_{24}/t_n$, while the speedup related to the flow solver only is $S_{flow,n}=t_{flow,24}/t_{flow,n}$, where $n \ge 24$ is chosen due to memory limitation.
 As shown in Figure~\ref{fig:strong_long}, since there are substantially fewer particles than flow grid cells, the parallel efficiency of the particle solver is smaller owing to the relatively fine-grained parallelism for the particle calculations.
 This effect is pronounced when the simulations are initialized with a closely packed bed, in which case load balancing is less efficient because the particle workload is disproportionately assigned to processors containing the closely packed particles.